T. Sventon praktiserande privatdetektiv

-T. Sventon praktiserande privatdetektiv ("T. Sventon, Practicing Private Investigator") was the Sveriges Television's Christmas calendar in 1989.
+T. Sventon praktiserande privatdetektiv ("T. Sventon, Practicing Private Investigator") is the Sveriges Television's Christmas calendar in 1989.

 Plot

 The stories are based on the books about private investigator Ture Sventon, his secretary Miss Jansson and the villain Ville Vessla.
 The adventures take place at various places around the world, including Lingonboda, the Arab world, London and Stockholm.

 Video

 The series was released to VHS in 1992 and to DVD in the year 2000.